myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> IPFS @ipfs.tech 2023-05-23T13:17:42.095Z
+>
+> Now that IPFS Thing is over, we are 100% focused on IPFS Camp 2023...  but we need the community’s help in selecting a location! ✈️🌴🏕️

+Share your thoughts with us here:

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-05-23T13:58:10.976Z
 >
 > That’s great!
 I’m going to try this what kind of thing I can build :)